careers-dna-analyst-990x358-v2

 • Good speaking and writing skills

-These skills will help DNA analysts to accomplish their daily tasks best and tend to their responsibilities, such as:
+These skills will help DNA analysts accomplish their daily tasks best and tend to their responsibilities, such as:

 • Working with DNA collected from a crime scene to identify unique DNA profiles